 DIY home surveillance has become infinitely easier over the past several years, with options like Dropcam leading the way.
 The product offers a nearly-instant setup, 24 hour monitoring, and optional CVR cloud storage of recorded videos.
 While all this is great, there was certainly room for improvement in the camera's companion app, which recently received a major update to version 2.6 that brings some much-needed features, making it substantially more useful than before.
 Read More

 About a month ago, Dropcam released Dropcam Pro ($199), an upgraded version of its previous camera, the Dropcam HD ($150).
 This new version boasts quite a few improvements over the HD version (which is now simply known as "Dropcam" and nothing more), like a wider field of view, increased zoom, improved low light vision (night vision), and better audio quality.
 So, basically everything.
 Well, everything that matters anyway.
-The real question is "how useful is it?" – it's not only useful, but versatile.
+The real question is "how useful is it?"
 Read More

 If you've always dreamed of having a way to monitor your kids, pets, house, or all of the above from your mobile device or PC and haven't looked into Dropcam, you're missing out.
 And today, the company announced the newest member to the Dropcam family: the Dropcam Pro.
 Sounds fancy.

 This Pro edition camera features quite a few upgrades from its predecessor (which isn't going away, by the way - it'll just be called "Dropcam" instead of Dropcam HD henceforth), including sharper image quality, 8x zoom, 130 degree field of view, and enhanced two-way talk.
 Read More